The Weighted $L^p$ Minkowski Problem: The Small Mass Regime

-\begin{lemma} Fix $0 < p <n.$ Let $\psi\in C^1([0,\infty))$ be nonnegative and strictly decreasing on its support such that $\psi$ satisfies properties \textbf{(D)}$_p$ and \textbf{(S)}$_p$ and $\psi(|\cdot|)\in L^1(\R^n)$.
-Let $\mu$ be the finite, rotational invariant measure on $\R^n$ with density $\psi(|\cdot|)$.
-Then there exists $C,c,a,h_1,h_2>0$ such that, if $c<C$, $h_1$ and $h_2$ are the unique solutions to \eqref{eq:Monge-Ampere equation_2} with $f=c$ and the centered Euclidean balls $[h_1]$ and $[h_2]$ satisfy Furthermore, $a$ can be made independent of $c,h_1$ and $h_2$.
+\begin{lemma} Fix $0 < p <n.$ Suppose $\psi\in C^1(\R_+)$ is strictly decreasing on its support, satisfies properties \textbf{(D)}$_p$ and \textbf{(S)}$_p$, is such that $\int_0^\infty\psi(t)t^{n-1}dt<\infty$ and normalized so that the rotationally invariant measure $\mu$ on $\R^n$ with density $\psi(|\cdot|)$ is probability.
+Then, there exists $C,a,h_1,h_2>0$ such that, if $c<C$, $h_1$ and $h_2$ are the unique solutions to \eqref{eq:Monge-Ampere equation_2} with $f=c$ and the centered Euclidean balls $[h_1]$ and $[h_2]$ satisfy Furthermore, $a$ can be made independent of $c,h_1$ and $h_2$.
 Additionally, $C$ can be small enough so that \end{lemma} \begin{proof} Recall the isotropic equation with respect to \eqref{eq:Monge-Ampere equation_2}, i.e.,

 From Proposition~\ref{p:uniqueness}, there exist two constant solutions to \eqref{isotropic Monge-Ampere equation}, say $h_1$ and $h_2$, for by Property \textbf{(S)}$_p$, $c$ can be made small enough so that these are the only two.
 Recall that $c$ is related to $h_1$ and $h_2$ via $h_1^{n-p}\psi(h_1)=c=h_2^{n-p}\psi(h_2)$.
 From Lemma~\ref{uniqueness}, these solutions, which are the support functions of centered Euclidean balls, are the only solutions among positive, even $C^2(\sn)$ convex functions.
 Set $h_3=\inf L_p(\psi) > 0$.
 We then have Observe that $[h_1]\subset [h_3] \subset [h_2]$.
-Thus, But also, $\mu([h_2]) = \mu(\R^n) - \mu (\R^n\setminus [h_2]).$ Naively, one can set, say, to obtain $\mu([h_1]) > a$ and $\mu([h_2]) <\mu(\rn)-a.$ However, this bound depends on $h_1,h_2,$ and $c$.
-Instead, set Then, and For the final claim, we recall that it was shown $h_1 \in (0,h_3)$ and $h_2\in (h_4,h_5)$, where $h_4 = \sup L_p(\psi)$ and $h_5=\sup(\text{supp}(\psi))$.
-On $(0,h_5),$ the function $h\mapsto \mu([h])$ is increasing from $0$ to $\mu(\rn)$.
-Thus, there exists $h_0$ and $h_6$ such that $\mu([h]) < \frac{\mu(\rn)}{2}$ if we pick $h\in (0,h_0)$ and $\mu([h]) > \frac{\mu(\rn)}{2}$ if we pick $h\in (h_6,h_5)$.
-Consequently, we first set $C=\min\{h_0^{n-p}\psi(h_0),h_3^{n-p}\psi(h_3),h_4^{n-p}\psi(h_4),h_6^{n-p}\psi(h_6)\}$ and pick any $c\in (0,C)$ to obtain the corresponding, unique, $h_1$ and $h_2$, that, by construction, satisfy $\mu([h_1]) < \frac{\mu(\rn)}{2}<\mu([h_2])$. \end{proof}
+Thus, But also, $\mu([h_2]) = 1 - \mu (\R^n\setminus [h_2]).$ Naively, one can set, say, to obtain $\mu([h_1]) > a$ and $\mu([h_2]) <1-a.$ However, this bound depends on $h_1,h_2,$ and $c$.
+Instead, set Then, and For the final claim, we recall that it was shown $h_1 \in (0,h_3)$ and $h_2\in (h_4,h_5)$, where $h_4 = \sup L_p(\psi)$ and $h_5=\sup(\supp(\psi))$.
+On $(0,h_5),$ the function $h\mapsto \mu([h])$ is increasing from $0$ to $1$.
+Thus, there exists $h_0$ and $h_6$ such that $\mu([h]) < \frac{1}{2}$ if we pick $h\in (0,h_0)$ and $\mu([h]) > \frac{1}{2}$ if we pick $h\in (h_6,h_5)$.
+Consequently, we first set $C=\min\{h_0^{n-p}\psi(h_0),h_3^{n-p}\psi(h_3),h_4^{n-p}\psi(h_4),h_6^{n-p}\psi(h_6)\}$ and pick any $c\in (0,C)$ to obtain the corresponding, unique, $h_1$ and $h_2$, that, by construction, satisfy $\mu([h_1]) < \frac{1}{2}<\mu([h_2])$. \end{proof}